Hearing Evaluation

 • Dichotic

-Dichotic tests present a different stimulus to each ear simultaneously in order to assess binaural integration (repeat everything heard in both ears) or binaural separation (ignore what is heard in one ear and repeat what is heard in the other ear).
-Linguistically loaded and nonlinguistically loaded dichotic tests are selected.
+Dichotic tests present different stimuli to each ear simultaneously to assess binaural integration and separation.
+Linguistically and non-linguistically loaded tests are used.

 • Low-redundancy Monaural Speech

-These tests, presented to each ear separately, modify the acoustic stimulus to reduce the signal's redundancy through low-pass filtering, added noise, etc., in order to test auditory closure ability, the ability to fill in missing components (e.g., phonemes, syllables, words).
+These tests present filtered or noise-added speech to each ear separately to assess auditory closure ability, the ability to fill in missing components of speech (e.g., phonemes, syllables, words).

 • Temporal Processing